pilgrdb/PaperDB/README.md

 Library has been moved to Maven Central since service ends for JCenter.
 Note that group id has been changed.
 See the updated section below.

-New :
-- String converter
-	StringConverters.convert("Your String");
-- Url maker
-        UrlConverters.convert("Your Url");

 To get a Git project into your build:

 Step 1.
 Add the JitPack repository to your build file